lyteword/chspurgeon-tod/volume-7/psalm-125.md

 **Verses 3-4.**

-1\.The good defined: "The upright in heart"; such as do not "turn aside", and are not "workers of iniquity."
+1\.
+The good defined: "The upright in heart"; such as do not "turn aside", and are not "workers of iniquity."

-2\.The good distressed: by "the rod of the wicked."
+2\.
+The good distressed: by "the rod of the wicked."

-3\.The good delivered: "Do good"; fulfil thy promise (Ps 125:3).— *W. H. J. Page.*
+3\.
+The good delivered: "Do good"; fulfil thy promise (Ps 125:3).— *W. H. J. Page.*

 **Verse 4.**

-1\.What it is to be good.
+1\.
+What it is to be good.

-2\.What it is for God to do us good.
+2\.
+What it is for God to do us good.

 **Verse 5.** Temporary Professors.

-1\.The crucial test: "They turn aside."
+1\.
+The crucial test: "They turn aside."

-2\.The crooked policy: they make crooked ways their own.
+2\.
+The crooked policy: they make crooked ways their own.

-3\.The crushing doom: "led forth with workers of iniquity."
+3\.
+The crushing doom: "led forth with workers of iniquity."

 **Verse 5.** Hypocrites.

-1\.Their ways: "crooked."
+1\.
+Their ways: "crooked."

 a) Like the way of a winding stream, seeking out the fair level, or the easy descent.